KNein32/KYYT1115/readme.md

 Programing test done for Yahi

 Task not done.
 Create command to pull 500 global sites from Alexa.
-Stuff file and function are in place with comments describing what has to be done.
+Stuff file and function are in place with comments describing some diffrent way of doing it.
 //Currently testing file with imported csv file

 Potential Improvement.